-CNN model for different values of B is shown in Figure 14b.
-Based on the analysis of the results shown in this figure, it can be seen that too high B causes the accuracy value to settle on a maximum value much later.
+During the CNN training process, it is not possible to simultaneously train the model from all the samples in the dataset.
+This is due, among others, to the limited memory size of the central processing unit (CPU) or graphics processing unit (GPU).
+For this reason, the training dataset is divided into packets (batches) of a given dimension -B. The accuracy of the CNN model for different values of B is shown in Fig. 14b.
+Based on the analysis of the results shown in this figure, it can be seen that too high Bcauses the accuracy value to settle on a maximum value much later.
 Moreover, the maximum model precision is lower than in the case of $B \le 16$.
 Nevertheless, the lower the value of B, the longer the training process.
-The best compromise is B=8.
+The best compromise is B = 8.
 In the last step, the effect of the γ factor on the CNN accuracy was verified.
 The slowest stabilization of the model accuracy occurred for $\gamma = 0.3$.
 For the other γ analyzed, the results were similar.
-The model accuracy and the value of the loss function for CNN-3 after tuning the training parameters ($\eta = 0.0001$, B = 8, $\gamma = 0.9$) are shown in Figure 14d.
+The model accuracy and the value of the loss function for CNN-3 after tuning the training parameters ($\eta = 0.0001$, B = 8, $\gamma = 0.9$) are shown in Fig. 14d.